RaphaelDDL/webpack4-marionette/README.md

-# webpack-marionette-boilerplate (v0.0.2)
+# webpack4-marionette (v0.0.3)

 _by [RaphaelDDL](http://raphaelddl.com)_

 A prototype boilerplate for single-page application using:

 - Webpack v4+
-- Babel v6+
+- Babel v6+ (with `preset-env` and `register`)
 - Backbone.js v1+
 - Marionette.js v3+
+- Backbone Radio v2+
 - jQuery v3+
-- jQuery v1+
+- Underscore v1+ (hard dependency of backbone :( )
 - Handlebars v4+
 - Sass (+Foundation v6+ and Font-Awesome v4+)
 - Loaders for various file types (json, xml, image, etc)

 ### package.json

 Added an `app` object which you can customize the HTML title with `title` and the ID of the div your Marionette Application will use with `appMountId`.
 The ID will be automatically inserted into the HTMLas well as set as your Application's region.
-Also add your Google Analytics ID at `analyticsTrackingId` (Note: GA will only be included on production build).
+Also add your Google Analytics ID at `analyticsTrackingId` (Note: GA will be included on production build only).

     "app": {
         "title": "App Title",